How One Student Built the SF Effect in Madison

 One student started a new personal brand, and within days, was interviewing the CEO of Vortex Optics.
 Some built their first apps and prepared for pitch competitions.
 Another hit the road to perform original music with her band.
 Someone ran their first marathon.
 And a lot more.
 All of this happened because of who was in the room.

-Those 9 days felt like 30, but soon, it was showcase day, the most nerve-wracking day of my college life, and I’m not kidding.
+Those 9 days felt like 30, but soon, it was showcase day, the most nerve-wracking day of my college life.
 I felt like I owed it to everyone to make this successful.
+And soon, 12 people showed up at StartingBlock to share what they'd built with their friends, family, and the broader community.

-If you'd asked me a month before whether I was capable of putting this together, I would have said no. Watching the cohort present, I felt genuine happiness after a long time, for the community we built and the progress everyone made.
+If you'd asked me a month before whether I was capable of putting this together, I would have said no. Watching the cohort present, I was genuinely happy for the community we built and the progress everyone made.
+What I ended up building was one of the most action-oriented groups of people I’ve seen at UW-Madison.

 Then it ended.
 And here's the part I'm still thinking about.